gxshub/mopmc/README.md

 ## About Model and Property Specification
 MOPMC accepts the standard PRISM model format for MDPs.
-For property specification, it accepts the PCTL/LTL-style for multi-objective achievability properties, which are used by existing PMC tools such as Storm and PRISM.
+For property specification, it accepts the PCTL/LTL-style for multi-objective achievability properties, which are adopted by existing PMC tools such as Storm and PRISM.
 For convex queries, it interprets an achievability property as follows:
 Suppose a property specification is
 ```multi(R{"time"}<=14.0 [ F "tasks_complete" ], R{"energy"}<=1.25 [  F "tasks_complete" ])```